yoanesber/Spring-Boot-ThreadPoolTaskScheduler/README.md

 # Spring Boot Scheduled Tasks with ThreadPoolTaskScheduler

 ## 🚀 Overview
 This project demonstrates the implementation of scheduled tasks using `ThreadPoolTaskScheduler` in a `Spring Boot 3.4.2` application.
 The system efficiently manages scheduled jobs using a configurable thread pool, ensuring optimal task execution without blocking the main application thread.
+It provides advanced scheduling capabilities, such as executing tasks at fixed intervals, delays, or cron expressions while efficiently managing concurrency.
+This makes it ideal for handling background jobs, database cleanup, data synchronization, and other scheduled operations in Spring Boot applications.

 ---